shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “You’ve been kissed by a cat!”
 Mudrich teased Wryonin, making kissy lips.

 “No, you’ve been kissed by a cat!”
 Wryonin shoved her away.

+[make it more obvious that awoomoon is telling the real events at first, then changes things to be more pup-friendly]

 “Then what happened?”
 Ersatzica asked.